hexadecimalH/cicada-docs/_docs/application/first-application.md

 }
 ```

-So our index.php can be changed to look like this:
+So our index.php can be changed in order to look like this:

 ```php
 <?php